Motivating Effort with Information about Future Rewards: Model

 Assume that the principal can commit to an arbitrary rule that specifies how and when to disclose information to the agent about the quality of the task.\footnote{In organizations, commitment can be sustained formally through contracts (e.g., reviewed by an external evaluator), or informally through reputation.
 Moreover, commitment can also be understood as using existing instruments to generate signals that cannot be hidden.
 In the previous example of a research lab, suppose the project is to develop a new empirical method, and the PI has control over exclusive data sets that can improve the understanding of the value of completing a breakthrough through test runs.
 The PI can decide which data set to provide to the postdoc and when to provide it, but once the data set is provided, the results of the test run will be publicly observed.
 Finally, as we show in the following sections, when the principal is patient and the environment either is stationary or makes the agent become optimistic over time, a static information policy turns out to be dynamically optimal.
 In these cases, full commitment power over arbitrary signal processes is stronger than necessary.} She can make any number of disclosures at any time during the process.
-The agent knows the rule and understands the principal's commitment, observes the realized disclosures, rationally updates his belief about the quality of the task, and best responds with effort choices that maximize his expected payoff.
+The agent knows the rule and understands the principal's commitment, observes the realized disclosures, rationally updates his belief about the quality of the task, and best responds by making effort choices that maximize his expected payoff.
 Adapting the proof of Proposition 1 in \citet{KG11}, one can show that it is without loss of generality to restrict attention to a particular class of rules that produce ``recommended actions'', an analog to the revelation principle.
-We refer to a rule governing these disclosures as an \emph{information policy}. \begin{Def}[Information policy] An \emph{information policy} $\bm\sigma=\hkh{\sigma_t}_{t\ge 0}$ consists of a signal process $\sigma_t\kh{q}\in\Delta\kh{\hkh{0,1}}$, which informs the agent whether to continue ($\sigma_t=1$) or shirk ($\sigma_t=0$) at any time. \end{Def}
+Since the agent's decision to quit is irreversible, the only relevant instruction the principal can provide is the time at which the agent should stop.
+We refer to a rule governing these disclosures as an \emph{information policy}, which informs the agent whether to continue ($\sigma_t=0$) or quit ($\sigma_t=1$) at any time. \begin{Def}[Information policy] An \emph{information policy} $\bm\sigma=\{\sigma_t\}_{t\ge 0}$ is a $\{0,1\}$-valued, non-decreasing, and right-continuous stochastic process whose distribution depends on the task quality $q$.
+The policy is fully characterized by the family of conditional probabilities $\mathbb{P}(\sigma_t = 1 \mid q)$, which represents the probability that quitting has been recommended by time $t$ given quality $q$. \end{Def} The principal's objective is to maximize her expected payoff $\mathbb{E}_{\bm{\sigma}}[w(\tau,q)]$ over all possible information policies $\bm\sigma$, where $\tau$ denotes the agent's random quitting time induced by $\bm\sigma$.\footnote{The agent's quitting time is determined by comparing two payoffs at each instant of time: the continuation payoff from following the principal's recommendations versus the value of ignoring further information.
+We omit the formal expressions from the main text for brevity.}